sharmavins23/Scientia/SOCIAL SCIENCE/Economics/Financial Economics/Options.md

 As options are effectively 'bets' on the directional movement of a stock, an option charges a premium.
 This premium is directly equivalent to the amount of risk on the option.
 For instance, suppose a person buys a call option on $SPY at $400 for 100 shares (with a premium of $100 per share).
 A call bets that $SPY will go up, so in the event that $SPY goes down to $0, rather than losing $40,000, the buyer is only entitled to losing the initial $10,000 investment.

+Generally, premiums are priced via the [[Black-Scholes Model]].

 ## Leverage and Insurance

 Premiums fundamentally allow investors to trade stocks that they do not own.